Native Plants on the South Coast

 This is a great resource for information related to BC’s native plants.

-These are terrific guides to help you nurture and grow native plants at home or in a schoolyard.
+This is a terrific guide to help you nurture and grow native plants at home or in a schoolyard.

 Rich resources related to Garry Oaks and associated species of native plants.